No1deepprogrammer/Custom-Object-Detection-/README.md

 # Custom-Object-Detection-
-Classification of effusion and cartilage erosion affects in Osteoarthritis knee MRI images using Deep Learning Model.
+Classification of effusion and cartilage erosion affects in Osteoarthritis knee MRI images using Single Shot Multibox detector with Mobilenet.